 Secondly, content is created but not curated.
 We turn our backs on the very content we’ve worked so hard to produce, and this is where the problems begin.

-And it’s this ISOLATION and the FAILURE TO CURATE that leads us to internal cannibalization.
+And it’s this ISOLATION and the FAILURE TO CURATE that leads us to keyword cannibalization.

 To see examples of multi-million dollar brands losing organic visibility and huge amounts of revenue as a result of content conflict, view or download our ‘Cannibalization of content deck’